-Health and Well Being as a curricular area consists of personal and social development, understanding of health, physical education and physical activity.
+Learning in health and wellbeing ensures that children and young people develop the knowledge and understanding, skills, capabilities and attributes which they may need for mental, emotional, social and physical wellbeing now and in the future.

 Whilst integrating Health and Wellbeing across all curricular areas, some aspects will be taught through focused programmes.
-Learning in Health and Wellbeing ensures that children and young people develop the knowledge and understanding, skills, capabilities and attributes which they may need for mental, emotional, social and physical wellbeing now and in the future.

-Children and young people should feel happy, safe, respected and included in the school environment and all staff in the school are pro-active in promoting positive behaviour in the classroom, playground and the wider school community.
+Children and young people should feel happy, safe, respected and included in the school environment and all staff in the school are proactive in promoting positive relationships in the classroom, playground and the wider school community.